Naveenp7/movie_seat_manager/README.md

 ## 🧠 Design Decisions

 ### Why Redis Locks?
-*   **Decision**: We use Redis as a first line of defense.
+*   **Decision**: I use Redis as a first line of defense.
 *   **Benefit**: Prevents database "Hot Row" contention.
 If 5,000 users click the same seat, Redis rejects 4,999 of them in memory before they even hit the Postgres transaction log.

 ### Why SignalR?
-*   **Decision**: Instead of clients polling for seat status, we push updates.
+*   **Decision**: Instead of clients polling for seat status, I push updates.
 *   **Benefit**: Reduces server load and provides a smoother user experience where seats turn "Red" (booked) instantly for everyone.